Why Not Shopify?

 - Abandoned Cart reminders – you need to upgrade to the Shopify plan at $79/month to get those

 - Gift Cards – also only in the Shopify plan and above

 - Sales reports – no reporting until you get to the Advanced plan

 You also have to factor in the cost of credit card processing.
 Shopify has their own payment processing system that uses Stripe.
-While Stripe is great, it isn’t the processor many people want to use.
+While Stripe is great, it is notorious for blocking certain kinds of businesses from using it.
 Gateways like PayPal Pro, Braintree and Authorize.net offer things like tokenization and more robust anti-fraud tools, as well as negotiable rates.
-However, if you want to use your own processor, Shopify will take up to 2% of your sales as a ‘transaction fee’.
+However, if you want to use your own processor, Shopify will take a percentage of your sales as a ‘transaction fee’ (2% for the basic plan).
 That is in ADDITION to the actual credit card processing fees, which are typically 2.9% or so.
 If you are selling $100,000 worth of goods a year, that’s an additional $2000/year just to use the processor of your choice.

 Shopify has a TON of apps you can add to your store, everything from reward points and third party shipping vendors.
 But many of those can cost over $100/month to use.
 Notice a trend here?
 The monthly costs of the site can easily go over $1000 before you even start selling anything.
 Here’s a quick cost comparison of Shopify vs Pinnacle Cart assuming $100,000 in yearly sales:

 Initial cost: +/- $4000 (includes a custom design, not a template)

 Payment Gateway: $30/month

 Transaction fees (other than what your gateway charges): $0

 Recurring Yearly cost after the first year: $1155